SOLEGUIDE

 What Affects the Price?

-The cost of orthotic-compatible shoes varies widely, and three main factors drive the price:
+The cost varies widely, and three main factors drive the price:

-- Standard vs specialist shoe: a compatible shoe from a mainstream high-street brand will cost less than one from a specialist orthopaedic footwear company.
+1. Standard vs specialist shoe: a compatible shoe from a mainstream high-street brand costs less than one from a specialist orthopaedic company.
 Both can work, but specialist shoes are designed specifically for orthotic use and often offer more depth and width options.

-- Materials and construction: leather uppers, Goodyear-welted soles, and reinforced heel counters cost more to manufacture than synthetic alternatives.
-Higher-quality construction typically means a longer lifespan, which can offset the higher upfront cost.
+2. Materials and construction: leather uppers, Goodyear-welted soles, and reinforced heel counters cost more than synthetic alternatives.
+Better construction typically means a longer lifespan, which can offset the higher upfront cost.

-- Where you buy: specialist retailers carry a premium because of their expertise, fitting services, and curated stock.
+3. Where you buy: specialist retailers charge more because of their expertise, fitting services, and curated stock.
 Online retailers may offer lower prices but without the hands-on fitting support.

 Typical UK Price Ranges